olcf/olcf-user-docs/software/profiling/Vampir.rst

    If you do not have a local copy, please reach out to the help desk at help@olcf.ornl.gov for instructions on getting a local copy.

 Similar to the previous methods outlined above, you will start by connecting to `Summit <https://docs.olcf.ornl.gov/systems/summit_user_guide.html#connecting>`_.
-Once connected you will then need to start the :ref:`Vampirserver. <vamps>`
+Once connected you will then need to start the :ref:`VampirServer. <vamps>`

 .. code::